estellebarthelet/housing/index.md

 Let's look at some of the features that seemed to influence involvment in school the most.

 ![Plot1](./figures/1_UENG_vs_SEX_CSPECED_UACT_UFAMSTR.png)

 As we could expect, children receiving special education services (on the left) show less engagement in school than children who don't.

-The middle plot shows children that are taking part in more activities outside of school, like sports, lessons or any kind of clubs, seem to be more involved (so go get that gym membership that you've been talking about for months!).
+The middle plot shows that children who take part in more activities outside of school, like sports, lessons or any kind of clubs, seem to be more involved (so go get that gym membership that you've been talking about for months!).

 It is also interesting to note that girls are definitely more engaged in school than boys!

 The effect of family structure also seems to play a role as we can see on the right.
 Even though the first three living familial arrangements do not show any particular relationship with education, it seems that children living with both parents are more involved in school work.

 ![Plot2](./figures/2_UENG_vs_AGE_UAGG.png)

 This plot on the left shows a compelling story.
 From a general point of view, it seems that highly engaged children are younger than less engaged ones.
 An explanation could be that as children grow older, their parents will likely supervise their school work less.
 However, we can see that the mean age of the most engaged children (15+ scores) is higher, meaning, perhaps, that some of the more involved students show high engagement for their entire education, regardless of age...